Solar resource variability

 In this document

-We will explain how variability in solar irradiance, both short-term and long-term, directly impacts energy production and system performance, and how understanding these fluctuations can help design systems to meet energy production targets, optimize financial returns, and ensure stable grid integration.
+We will explain how variability in solar radiation — across timescales ranging from minutes to decades — directly impacts energy production and system performance.
+Understanding these fluctuations helps design systems that meet energy production targets, optimize financial returns, and ensure stable grid integration.

 Overview